17 February 2023

 Many people underestimate the value of a good title.
 Take for instance, two students writing a paper on the deteriorating Great Barrier Reef in Australia.
 Let's call our subjects Joe and Jim.

 Joe will clearly get a lot of people wondering what all the drama is about.
-While Jim may have a lot of content, he failed to capture a larger audience by drawing their interest.
+While Jim may have a lot of amazing facts, he failed to capture a larger audience by drawing their interest.
 This is the power of a title.
 So take care to use the right words to draw in your readers.

 There's just one catch, you have to remember the audience to which you are presenting your document.
 Do not use quasi-informal titles in your academic paper.
 While creativity is part of writing, restrain yourself to what is deemed acceptable by academic standards.